AliceWonderMiscreations/CCM/docs/ClassLoader.md

 That PEAR autoloader first looks to see if the PEAR repository is installed within the `phpinclude` path.
-If it fails to find what it needs, it then will first look for the needed files in `/usr/local/share/pear` followed by within `/usr/share/pear`.
+If it fails to find what it needs, it then will first look for the needed files in `/usr/share/ccm/pear` followed by within `/usr/local/share/pear` and `/usr/share/pear`.

 Caching Path to Class File